Heyuan: Geology

 The city's museum boasts the Guinness World Record for the largest collection of dinosaur eggs, with 10,008 individual samples as of 2004.
 Dinosaur skeletons and fossilized footprints have also been found nearby.

 Findings

-A dinosaur egg fossil dated back to the Late Cretaceous was discovered by primary school student named Zhang Yangzhe while playing near the Dong River in 2019 in July.
+A dinosaur egg fossil dated back to the Late Cretaceous was discovered by primary school student named Zhang Yangzhe while playing near the Dong River in July 2019.
 The boy's mother, Li Xiaofang, later contacted the Heyuan Dinosaur Museum members, and under their excavation guidance more than 10 dinosaur egg fossils each about 9 centimeters in diameter and dating back to 66 million years were revealed.

 Language

-In the great majority of Heyuan areas, Hakka Chinese is in general use.
+Heyuan is a Hakka Chinese speaking city.

 In the greater part of areas in the city, Dongyuan County, Lianping County, Heping County, Longchuan County etc., it belongs to the Yuezhong dialect group, while in Zijin County and part of Longchuan County, it belongs to the Yuetai dialect group.

 Also, in some areas on the banks of the Dongjiang, Dongjiang Bendihua is in general use.
 Its classification is disputed between the Yuezhong division of Hakka and the Huihe division of Yue.